placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Use cases:

-- When better security than [some commercial KVMs](https://github.com/sipeed/NanoKVM/issues/270) is needed
+- When better security than [some commercial KVM products have](https://github.com/sipeed/NanoKVM/issues/270) is needed
 - To control a server with an old BMC firmware that has broken remote screen feature
 - A jump device to Wake-on-LAN other devices
 - Building with off the shelf components as a safeguard against supply chain attacks